bootdotdev/blog/content/javascript/php-vs-javascript.md

 Node.js is a powerful runtime environment that brings the performance and scalability not emphasized in PHP.
 It’s free and open-source, one of the most widely used frameworks, and runs using JS so you don’t have to worry about learning another language.

-It's also incredibly flexible, allowing you to change or fix one “node” or event without having to go all the way back to the core of the project.
+It's also incredibly flexible, allowing you to change or fix one "node" or event without having to go all the way back to the core of the project.

 One fallback though is that because JS was not designed for backend work originally, it pulls up short when it comes to CPU-heavy computations in certain cases.